silicon-efabless/tt06-silicon-tinytapeout-lm07/README.md

 # Tasks
 - Assign I/Os
 - Discord queries:
-  - How to use enable pin (discord)
-  - Bidir pin setup ?
+  - wokid ?
   - Ask how low an input clock (discord)
   - Where to buy a tile
-  - Shipping to India fine ?
+  - Shipping to India fine ? (yes, should not be a problem
-  - How to develop locally
+  - How to develop locally (harden)
-  - Is the board and ASIC tested before shipping
+  - Is the board and ASIC tested before shipping  (Yes, for functionality)
 - Edit info.yaml
 - Enable Github pages

 # Tiny Tapeout Verilog Project Template

 - [Read the documentation for project](docs/info.md)